AntonC9018/hopper.cs/devlog.md

 ### Changing the context

 I hate the fact that the context is based on a base class.
 What I would like to do is have a `ShouldPropagate()` method or a `Propagate` property that would contain the logic for whether the propagation should be stopped.
 This will be optional for a chain, though.
 Propagation of event with propagation checking enabled will be defined as an extension method over the Chain.
-This will also be available to other types of chains, like the Linear chain.
+This will also be available for other types of chains, like the Linear chain.

 So the plan is to remove `ContextBase` altogether, which shouldn't be that hard.

+### Bug with stats

+Just noticed a potential bug with stats.

+Since mods may add new effects which may apply even to entities from other mods which don't know anything about them, they should use default stats associated with that mod.

+However, since the stats are initialized